Kadek Agung

-I Kadek Agung Widnyana Putra (born 25 June 1998) is an Indonesian professional midfielder for Liga 1 club Bali United and the Indonesia national team.
-He mostly plays as an attacking midfielder, but he can also play on the central midfielder and wing.
+I Kadek Agung Widnyana Putra (born 25 June 1998) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Bali United.

 Club career

 Bali United

 On 18 January 2018, Agung officially signed his first professional contract, a two-year deal with Liga 1 club Bali United after being promoted from Bali United U-19 and introduced as a trial player on 4 December 2017.
 He has renewed the contract, keeping him part of the team until the end of 2021 season.

 Agung made his first-team and league debut for Bali United in a 1–0 win against Mitra Kukar on 15 October 2018 as a substitute for Irfan Bachdim in the 73rd minute.
 On 25 October, Agung scored his first league goal in the 2018 Liga 1 for Bali United in a 2–2 draw over Borneo at the Kapten I Wayan Dipta Stadium.

 International career

 Kadek Agung played for the Indonesia under-22 national team in the 2019 AFF U-22 Youth Championship.
-He received a call to join the senior Indonesian national football team in May 2021.
+He received a call to join the senior Indonesia national football team in May 2021.
 He earned his first cap in a friendly match against Oman on 29 May 2021.